 What can I say?
 I like writing about con artists and liars and conflicted people.
 Maybe I’m conflicted myself.
-After all, I’m half computer programmer, half mystery writer.
-Too bad I can’t afford therapy.
+After all, I was for many years half computer programmer, half mystery writer.
+Since I couldn’t afford therapy, I finally gave up and went to the dark side.
+Now, I’m just another mystery writer.

 I’m going to give you two stories about me, the long one and the short one.
 So, here’s my short version and, as the saying goes, I’m sticking to it.